 Toilet training setbacks and difficulties for children with autism spectrum disorder

-Sometimes toilet training children with autism spectrum disorder (ASD) is associated with other behaviour problems, such as fear of the toilet, going in places other than the toilet, stuffing up the toilet with paper and other materials, continually flushing the toilet, smearing poo on the wall and other places and refusing to poo.
+Sometimes toilet training children with autism spectrum disorder (ASD) is associated with other behaviour problems, like being afraid of the toilet, going in places other than the toilet, filling the toilet with paper and other materials, continually flushing the toilet, smearing poo on the wall and other places, and refusing to poo.
 Constipation can also be a problem.

 If you find you’re having any of these problems or if there hasn’t been any improvement after a few months, here are a few ideas to think about:

 - Speak to your paediatrician or GP for advice.
-There could be a medical reason for your child’s lack of response to toilet training (such as constipation or a urinary tract infection).
+There could be a medical reason for your child’s lack of response to toilet training.
+Medical reasons might include constipation or a urinary tract infection.

-- Speak with the other people who are working with your child, such as a psychologist, occupational therapist or your child’s early intervention service.
+- Speak with the other people who are working with your child, like a psychologist, occupational therapist or your child’s early intervention service.
 They might be able to offer more intensive support.

 Constipation is a common problem in children.
 If your child avoids doing poos, she might be constipated.

-Constipation can be caused by underlying health issues, but it’s usually caused by not enough water or other fluids or not enough dietary fibre.
-Some children with ASD are picky eaters, which can cause them to become constipated more easily.
+Constipation is usually caused by not enough water or other fluids or not enough dietary fibre.
+Some children with ASD are picky eaters, which can cause them to become constipated more easily than other children.

 It’s worth noting that normal bowel habits vary a lot among children.
 Some children do a poo 2-3 times a day, but others go only every 2-3 days.
 If you think your child is constipated, see your paediatrician or GP.
-Your health professional will be able to rule out any underlying medical concerns, and help you with strategies to manage your child’s constipation.
+Your health professional can rule out any underlying medical concerns, and help you with strategies to manage your child’s constipation.